cccbr/online-documents/content/docs/030-images/index.md

 Sending a user away from your site to another one is never a good idea - they may get interested and not come back.
 A better solution is to embed the link and Hugo has a [shortcode for this](https://gohugo.io/content-management/shortcodes/#youtube).
 This requires you only to enter the YouTube video ID - the code that follows 'v=' in the video's url.

 This is used in [*Belfry Projects*](https://belfryprojects.cccbr.org.uk/docs/040-managing-project/#undertaking-the-work) to show short (and very professional) videos taken at the start and end of the Eastnor bells project.
-This is much better but if you watch to the end you will see that it finishes with suggestions of other YouTube videos "that might be of interest".
+This is much better (although you may still see advertisements) but if you watch to the end you will see that it finishes with suggestions of other YouTube videos "that might be of interest".
 Again, not ideal in our view.

 ### Vimeo